-2020 has brought organizations many unanticipated operational challenges.
-Some had to adapt and deliver virtual programs for the first time.
-Many had to figure out how to engage staff and donors without in-person gatherings.
-Most were forced to operate entirely without paper and collaborate in a remote environment.
+2021 continues to present unanticipated operational challenges for organizations.
+Some carry on with delivering virtual programs and events to their constituents.
+Many are trying to keep their staff and donors engaged without in-person gatherings.
+Most are forced to operate entirely without paper and collaborate in a remote or hybrid environment.

-While it has been challenging for some to change their processes, especially those with outdated systems, it has shown how resilient individuals and organizations have to be to function in this new reality.
+While these last couple of years have been challenging for some to change their processes, especially those with outdated systems, they have shown how resilient individuals and organizations have to be to function in this new reality.
 Efficient and reliable software is no longer “nice to have” but “a must-have”.
 HR administrative procedures such as payroll, benefits enrollment, and filling out mandatory paperwork should take little time.
-Staff should also be able to be complete these procedures in a remote setting.
+Staff should also be able to complete these procedures in a remote or hybrid setting.